Cluster automorphism groups and automorphism groups of exchange graphs

 \item $\mu_k(B)=(b'_{ji})_{n\times n} \in M_{n\times n}(\Z)$ is given by

-\end{itemize} It is easy to check that a mutation is an involution, that is $\mu_k\mu_k(\S)=\S$. \end{defn}
+\end{itemize} \end{defn} It is easy to check that a mutation is an involution, that is $\mu_k\mu_k(\S)=\S$.

-\begin{defn}\cite{FZ07}(n-regular patterns).
-A n-regular tree $\T_n$ is diagram, whose edges are labeled by $1,2,\cdots,n$, such that the $n$ edges emanating from each vertex receive different labels.
-A \emph{cluster pattern} is an assignment of a labeled seed $\Sigma_t=(\x_t, B_t)$ to every vertex $t \in \T_n$, so that the labeled seeds assigned to the endpoints of any edge labeled by $k$ are obtained from each other by the seed mutation in direction~$k$.
+\begin{defn} \cite{FZ07}(n-cluster patterns).
+An n-regular tree $\T_n$ is a diagram, whose edges are labeled by $1,2,\cdots,n$, such that the $n$ edges emanating from each vertex receive different labels.
+A \emph{n-cluster pattern} is an assignment of a labeled seed $\Sigma_t=(\x_t, B_t)$ to every vertex $t \in \T_n$, so that the labeled seeds assigned to the endpoints of any edge labeled by $k$ are obtained from each other by the seed mutation in direction~$k$.
 The elements of $\Sigma_t$ are written as follows: